Skip to Main Content

 The importance of examining and rectifying gender pay gaps cannot be overstated.
 Beyond mere compliance with regulatory requirements, it is a moral and strategic imperative.
 Gender equality in the workplace isn’t just about fairness; it’s about leveraging the full potential of our talent pool and maximising organisational performance.
 By ensuring that every individual is compensated fairly, regardless of gender, we foster a culture of trust, respect, and empowerment, laying the foundation for innovation and excellence to flourish.

-The pay gap calculations are based on data taken on the ‘snapshot date’ of 5th April 2023.
-The bonus calculations are based on bonuses paid within the period 1st May 2022 to 30th April 2023.
+The Gender Pay Gap calculations are based on data taken on the ‘snapshot date’ of 5th April 2024.

 Men employed (66%)